muziejus/javascripting-english-major/about.md

 ## Acknowledgments

-In addition to the above acknowledgments, I have to thank NYU (and it’s English Department) for giving me the opportunity and encouragement to teach courses like the one that will be using this text.
+In addition to the above acknowledgments, I have to thank NYU (and its English Department) for giving me the opportunity and encouragement to teach courses like the one that will be using this text.
 I was encouraged along the way in some way by [Annie Ali Khan](http://www.anniealikhan.com), [Manan